Hocking Conservancy District

 This would have been the scene witnessed by President Johnson.

 At the request of the President of the United States, the USACOE began to study the Hocking River Basin.
-The Corps prepared and presented an interim report on solving the flooding problem by a river relocation and levee project for the Athens area, with further study to be given other LPP’s for the villages and cities along the Hocking River and a reservoir on Clear Creek in Hocking County.
+The Corps prepared and presented an interim report on solving the flooding problem by a river relocation and levee project (Local Protection Project) for the Athens area, with further study of other villages and cities for potential LPP's along the Hocking River.
+A reservoir on Clear Creek in Hocking County was to be studied as well.
 This report was submitted in March 1965.

-To briefly touch on the long process of seeing the Athens project become a reality, numerous agencies had to review and agree on the plan.
-Each of the following agencies were required to review the plan; The Corps Division Office in Cincinnati, The Chief Engineers Office in Washington, The Board of Engineers for Rivers and Harbors, The House and Senate Committees on Public Works, The House of Representatives, and the U.S. Senate.
-After the acceptance of these different agencies Congress finally authorized the ALPP in December 1965.
+The process of seeing the Athens project become a reality involved numerous agencies reviewing and agreeing to the plan.
+The following agencies were required to review and accept the plan, The Corps Division Office in Cincinnati, The Chief Engineer Office in Washington, The Board of Engineers for River and Harbors, The House and Senate Committees on Public Works, The House of Representatives, and the U.S. Senate.
+After acceptance by these agencies, Congress authorized the ALPP in December 1965.

-Being authorized does not mean that the money has been made available to construct this project.
+Being authorized does not mean that money had been made available to construct the project.
 The COE needed funds to develop the plans and design for the ALPP.
-Congress appropriates money for Public Works Projects once per year.
-This is one of their last acts before they adjourn for the year.
-The COE didn’t receive this appropriation money for planning until December 1966.
+Congress annually appropriates money for Public Works Projects.
+In December 1966 the COE received the funding for planning of the ALPP.

 Among some of the obstacles that the District had to address for the ALPP were the accommodation for the location of Sheltering Arms Hospital (O’Bleness Memorial Hospital); plans for Ohio University; B&O railroad; ODOT extension of SR 682 through the State Hospital grounds from Route 56 to Richland Av. which required re-alignment of the channel and moving the bridge at Richland Av.; ODOT bypass with the SR 33/50 highway with interchanges at E. State St., and Stimson Av.; removal of the Mill St. bridge and construction of a replacement bridge at Stimson Av.; ODOT requiring the allowance for 2 new bridges crossing the Hocking River at the east end of Athens to pick up US Route 50; in which all of these changes required the project to be lengthened by about 1 mile from the original plan.
-To name a few but not all of the other considerations for this project to proceed were the relocation of sewage lines under the channel, which required a new lift station to be constructed at Richland Av. in order to tie into the existing sewage lines; and the relocation of other utilities.
+Other considerations for this project to proceed were the relocation of sewage lines under the channel, which required a new lift station to be constructed at Richland Avenue to tie into the existing sewage lines, and the relocation of other utilities.

-The project involved acquiring the necessary lands, easements and rights-of-way, relocating the Hocking River, installation of three storm water pumping stations, revision of the storm sewer lines, along with the necessary street and bridge considerations.
+The project involved acquiring the necessary lands, easements, and rights-of-way, relocating the Hocking River, installation of three storm water pumping stations, revision of storm sewer lines, along with necessary street and bridge considerations.

 1910 Mill St. Bridge, Athens, Ohio